 What Is A Breast Biopsy?

-A breast biopsy is a procedure which takes a sample of a section of breast tissue or sometimes fluid from the suspicious area.
-The removed cells are examined under a microscope and further tested to check for the presence of breast cancer.
-The only certain way to know if a suspicious mass is malignant or not, is to undergo a biopsy.
+A biopsy of breast cells may involve the removal of tissue or fluid from the area.
+The cells are examined under a microscope and further tested to check for the presence of breast cancer.
+While non-invasive measures may be taken to detect a suspicious growth within the breast (self exam or mammogram), the only way to identify a potential breast malignancy is to have a biopsy.

 The pathologist will study the sample to determine if cancerous cells are present and if so, what the specific characteristics are.
 Only about 20% of biopsies of American women are cancerous due to our early detection policies.
 In other countries, such as Sweden, which are restricted by cost concerns, 80% of biopsies prove to be malignant.